-- Step 3: After you click "Submit", you will receive an email stating your request is pending approval. - Step 4: Once the request is submitted, Public Health Nurse (PHN) will email the district/organization approver, and cc the medication program lead, to obtain email confirmation acknowledging the Stock Naloxone Program being utilized in the school. - Step 5: Once your request has been approved, the PHN will email you regarding the delivery of the naloxone.
+Step 3: After you click "Submit", you will receive an email stating your request is pending approval.

+Step 4: Once the request is submitted,

+Public Health Nurse (PHN) will email the district/ organization approver, and cc the medication program lead, to obtain email confirmation acknowledging the Stock Naloxone Program being utilized in the school.
+A simple email response with YES will suffice.

+Step 5: Once your request has been approved, the PHN will email you regarding the delivery of the naloxone.

 Note: if you are not in Maricopa County, the PHN will provide the medication program lead with the county's naloxone contact information for delivery.